 - Celery and Carrot Sticks

-In the same large pot, melt butter over medium-low heat.
-Add dried minced onion, kosher salt and white pepper.
-Stir until butter is melted and onion is fragrant.
+- In the same large pot, melt the butter over medium-low heat.
+Add the dried minced onion, kosher salt and white pepper.
+Stir until the butter is melted.

-Whisk in flour until a paste forms.
-Slowly add milk to form a thick cream, then add a little more until all milk is added and there are no flour lumps.
+- Whisk in the flour until a paste forms.
+Slowly add the milk to form a thick cream, then add a little more until all milk is added and there are no flour lumps.

-Add shredded cheddar cheese and mayonnaise, whisking until combined.
+- Add the buffalo sauce, whisking until combined, then whisk in the cheese and mayonnaise, whisking until combined.